 For the Ford Motor Company, not only X-Type but Jaguar itself had become an unsustainable liability.
 Having invested $billions chasing rainbows, they’d seen only deepening pools of red ink and the prospect of never-ending financial dependency.
 It was time to cut their losses.
 Nevertheless, something clearly needed to be done with X-Type, clearly any volume being preferable to no volume at all.

 In 2007 it was inexpensively facelifted.
 By then it had been withdrawn from the US entirely, only the 2.2-litre diesel and 3-litre petrol models available elsewhere.
 Following the financial crash of 2008, X-Type experienced a mild sales resurgence, buoyed by its refreshed appearance and generous deals available to cash-strapped customers.
-Now something of an embarrassment for Jaguar bosses, Jaguar MD, Mike O’ Driscoll was asked about X-Type by a journalist at a press dinner for the XF in 2009, and quipped, “Do we still make it?
+Now something of an embarrassment for Jaguar bosses, Jaguar MD, Mike O’ Driscoll when asked about X-Type by a journalist at a press dinner for the XF in 2009, quipped, “Do we still make it?
 I’d like to put a stake through its heart.”

 Now, some five years after the X-Type’s rendezvous with the eternal, perhaps enough heat has dissipated to review the car in a more measured fashion.
 X400 was well received at first, but its styling proved ephemeral and its allure quickly faded.
 It was severely hampered by its US-centric positioning, lack of engine choice and initial lack of alternative body styles.
 Its swiftly-gained reputation for mechanical frailty killed its chances in the US market it was squarely aimed at.